AUCTION TERMS AND CONDITIONS

 Warsaw (postal code: 00-554), Marszalkowska Street 34/50,

-In case the buyer fails to pay in full for any lot within time mentioned in point 6 above, the Auction House may withdraw from the contract with the buyer upon expiry of the additional period determined by the Auction House for payment.
+In the event of delay in payment by the buyer the Auction House may withdraw from the contract with the buyer upon expiry of the additional period of time for payment specified by the Auction House.

 The property of lots sold at auction passes on to the buyer upon payment of the full price increased by buyer's premium.

-Any complaints can be resolved in accordance with Polish law.
-Complaint for lack of conformity can be made within one year from release of the lot.
-The Auction House is not liable for hidden defects in the physical and legal defects of lots purchased by consumers.
+Any complaints shall be resolved in accordance with Polish law.
+Complaint for lack of conformity with the contract may be filed within one year of release of the lot.
+The Auction House is not liable for hidden physical defects and legal defects of lots purchased by consumers.